Bradfield/algos/book/trees/examples-of-trees.md

 file system.
 In a file system, directories, or folders, are structured as a tree:

-![A Small Part of the Unix File System Hierarchy](figures/directory.png)
+![A small part of the unix file system hierarchy](figures/directory.png)

 The file system tree has much in common with the biological classification tree.
 You can follow a path from the root to any